martinwangjian/insa_tc_cit_tp/docs/1_publish_mqtt/README.md

 1. In the AWS IoT Core console, in the left navigation pane, choose Settings.
 ![](img/iot_core_settings.png)

 1. On the Settings page, under Custom endpoint, copy the Endpoint.
 This AWS IoT Core custom endpoint URL is personal to your AWS account and Region.
+It is the entry point for your sensors messages.
 ![](img/iot_core_endpoint.png)

 ## AWS IoT Analytics